techpubs-mf/style-guide-original/docs/images.md

 **_image_**

-For general guidelines on including images in HID docs, see Best practices for including images.
+For general guidelines on including images in HID docs, see [Including images in HID docs](#including-images-in-hid-docs).

 ## Diagrams